Johnny-Codes/autoplus/README.md

 }
 ```

-To delete a sale, send a @DELETE request to:
+To delete a sale, send a DELETE request to:

 > `http://localhost:8090/api/sales/<int:id>/`